Trading System Performance Metrics

 The questions don't stop there and the math can be intimidating to reach the answers.

-Which is why we’ve broken down the most popular metrics to evaluate a trading system for you in the glossary below.
+Good news!
+We’ve broken down the most popular metrics to evaluate a trading system for you

 We hope by the end of this glossary you'll feel more confident measuring the efficiency of trading systems and ultimately become a more informed trader.